 One in 13 people has asthma.
 This means that 25 million people in the U.S. suffer from this condition.
 Asthma causes serious breathing complications, but it's also notably common and most definitely treatable.
 The team at My Urgent Care Clinic in Abilene, Texas, provides expert treatment and diagnosis to help you alleviate asthma's debilitating symptoms.
-Call or go online today to book an appointment and get your asthma under control.

 Asthma is a disease that makes it difficult for air to move in and out of your lungs.